d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 A.shape, B.shape, v.shape
 ```

-Einstein summation has been implemented directly in numpy via ```np.einsum```.
+Einstein summation has been implemented directly  via ```np.einsum```.
 The indices that occurs in the Einstein summation can be passed as a string,
 followed by the tensors that are being acted upon.
 For instance, to implement matrix multiplication,
 we can consider the Einstein summation seen above
 ($\mathbf{A}\mathbf{v} = a_{ij}v_j$)
-and strip out the indices themselves to get the implementation in numpy:
+and strip out the indices themselves to get the implementation:

 ```{.python .input}
 # Reimplement matrix multiplication